-In addition, the Film and Video Act provides for content controls in respect of movies, commercials, television programmes, videos, certain videogames, karaoke and other similar content.
-A committee, constituted under this Act, has the authority to censor these materials, requiring changes before their release.
-OTT services accessible via the public internet generally operate without regulation, given that most of the providers are abroad and given enforcement challenges in respect of foreign entities.
-However, there have been some instances of blocking websites and/or parts of websites.
+In addition, the Film and Video Act provides for content controls in respect of movies, commercials, television programmes, videos, certain videogames, karaoke, and other similar content.
+A committee constituted under that Act has the authority to censor such content, requiring changes before their release.

+For some years, OTT services accessible via the public internet have generally operated without regulation, given that most of the providers are abroad and given enforcement challenges in respect of foreign entities.
+However, there have been recent moves to bring these operators into the regulatory framework, either by asserting that they operate within the regulated space, or on the basis of a new regulatory regime specific to them.
+Further developments are expected very soon.

+It should also be noted that there have been instances of blocking websites and/or parts of websites.
 The Computer Crimes Act, as well as the Emergency Decree, NCPO Order 3/2558, and the Interim Constitution each provide mechanisms for such blocking.